Above photo: Poor Clare Collettines of Roswell, NM

 - Their monastic convents enjoy perpetual Eucharistic adoration worldwide:

-The Institute of Christ the King Sovereign Priest (ICKSP) emphasizes Eucharistic adoration as a central point of its spirituality and daily life.
+- Emphasizes Eucharistic adoration as a central point of its spirituality and daily life.
 Their priests and sisters dedicate time to prayer, including one hour of mental prayer and one hour of Eucharistic adoration in the evening, in addition to Holy Mass and the Divine Office in the traditional Latin form.
 The ICKSP considers the Eucharist the “source and summit” of Christian life, and Eucharistic adoration is a key way to deepen one’s relationship with Christ.
 Many ICKSP apostolates offer public Eucharistic adoration, inviting the faithful to participate in this devotion and to experience the graces associated with it.

-Celebrating a Seat of Wisdom Vocation « Our Lady Seat of Wisdom College
+- Celebrating a Seat of Wisdom Vocation « Our Lady Seat of Wisdom College

 - Congregation with adoration founded by Jeanne LeBer